 Clinical Sciences Building

-Clinical Sciences Building houses labs for the School of Nursing, the Department of Dental Hygiene in partnership with South Central College's Dental Assisting Program, and the Department of Communications Disorders (Speech, Hearing and Rehabilitation Services).
+The Clinical Sciences Building houses labs for the School of Nursing, the Department of Dental Education and the Department of Speech, Hearing and Rehabilitation Services.
 These labs and client work areas provide students real-world practicum experiences and patient interaction.
-Clients are drawn from the local and regional area.

 - Year Completed: 2017